 For programs that have a lot of data that must be sifted and sorted in diverse ways, it is often easier and quicker to load the data into an in-memory SQLite database and use queries with joins and ORDER BY clauses to extract the data in the form and order needed rather than to try to code the same operations manually.
 Using an SQL database internally in this way also gives the program greater flexibility since new columns and indices can be added without having to recode every query.

 Stand-in for an enterprise database during demos or testing

 Because it is simple to setup and use (installation is trivial: just copy the sqlite3 or sqlite3.exe executable to the target machine and run it) SQLite makes a good database engine for use in teaching SQL.
 Students can easily create as many databases as they like and can email databases to the instructor for comments or grading.
 For more advanced students who are interested in studying how an RDBMS is implemented, the modular and well-commented and documented SQLite code can serve as a good basis.
-This is not to say that SQLite is an accurate model of how other database engines are implemented, but rather a student who understands how SQLite works can more quickly comprehend the operational principles of other systems.

 Experimental SQL language extensions

 The simple, modular design of SQLite makes it a good platform for prototyping new, experimental database language features or ideas.